cantosun99/llama.cpp-sycl/README.md

 Every time you want to run llama.cpp, you need to load the oneAPI environment first, not just copy-paste your llama-server command as you would with other builds.

-### Example: Loading the oneAPI environment and then running Qwen3.6 27B
+### Example 1: Loading the oneAPI environment and then running Qwen3.6 27B for precise coding on a B70

 ```bash
 bash